-Despite being a super touristic island, the cost of living in Malta is considerably affordable.
+Despite being a super touristic island, the cost of living in Malta is considered affordable.
 A 1 bedroom apartment in the center of Valletta, the most expensive city, can cost around EUR 600.
 The monthly cost of utilities can amount to about EUR 80-90 on average.

 Groceries are considerably cheaper than in Europe capitals.
 Eating in a mid-level restaurant can cost around EUR 30 with a glass of wine included and have a beer in a pub around EUR 3.

-Another advantage of the island, is its excellent transport system, so having a car is not necessary.
+Another advantage of the island is its excellent transport system, so having a car is not necessary.

-Residence card holders can access the public healthcare system of Malta.
+Residence cardholders can access the public healthcare system of Malta.

 Taxes in Malta

 Taxation will depend on the program in which the retiree takes up:

 - Malta Retirement Program (MRP): 15% of income from foreign sources, whether they are pensions from employment, pension funds or insurance.